Mission Library

 Storyline

-When RALF overheats due to excessive sun exposure, the crew will help him get better by coming up with engineering solutions to protect him from the sun's warming effect.
+When RALF overheats due to excessive sun exposure, the crew will help him with engineering solutions to protect him from the sun's warming effect.

-Students will investigate multiple solutions and how each would effect RALF's rising temperature.
-Then, the crew will explore modifications that could be mad...
+Students will investigate multiple solutions and how each would affect RALF's rising temperature.
+Then, the crew will explore various designs to determine which will most effectivel...

 3-Dimensional Science